 The JW’s are out in the neighborhood today with literature that looks surprisingly evangelical, in an evangelical cheesy kind of way.
 Oh, when you look closer it is clearly JW literature, the bad paper quality, the Watch Tower publishing info, the style (sic) of the coats and ties on the men and the dresses on the women, even the text types that are used—all are dead give away tokens that this is JW propaganda.

-But then there are the “evangelical cheesy” elements:
+But then there are the worst of “evangelical cheesy” elements:

 - The direct and initial appeal to the heart

 - The promise that this event invitation is to a “fascinating talk” by a great speaker